Orisu179/tyler-li-mcgill.tech/src/content/blog/gsoc3.md

 I have also learned about what it takes to update a plugin parameter while the audio thread is running, and JUCE’s way of handling it through the Audio Processor Value Tree State.
 # Conclusion
 Overall, I enjoyed this project immensely, it gave me an opportunity to work on my own schedule and contribute to an existing ecosystem.
+Check out the source code (and releases) on Github at the following link: https://github.com/Orisu179/AmatiPP

 Thanks to Google for sponsoring this program, and GRAME for accepting my proposal and creating Faust.
 To finish this off, I want to give a thanks to the four of my mentors:
 - Kamil Kisiel, for willing to meet up with me in person last year despite me being a total stranger, and agreeing to mentor me for this project.